welsh-revenue-authority/weeknotes/README.md

 # Weeknotes

+This is a simple setup for publishing weeknotes on Github Pages

 ## Adding a new project

 To add a new project, create a folder that contains a ```_posts``` directory and an ```index.md``` file.